rse/graphql-tools-sequelize/README.md

-For more details see the [all-in-one sample](./sample/) which even provides a network interface through [HAPI](http://hapijs.com/) and the [GraphiQL](https://github.com/graphql/graphiql) web interface on top of it.
+For more details see the [all-in-one sample](./sample/) which even provides a network interface through [HAPI](http://hapijs.com/) and the [GraphiQL](https://github.com/graphql/graphiql) web interface on top of it (with the help of its HAPI integration [HAPI-Plugin-GraphiQL](https://github.com/rse/hapi-plugin-graphiql)).

 Application Programming Interface (API)
 ---------------------------------------